nliulab/seeBias/CaseStudy2_ROC.md

 the difference in TPR from the reference group across groups.
 Differences close to 0 indicate minimal bias.

-Equalised odds ensures that different groups have the same true positive rate (TPR) and false positive rate (FPR), meaning the model is equally accurate and equally prone to errors across all groups.
+Equalised odds ensure that different groups have the same true positive rate (TPR) and false positive rate (FPR), meaning the model is equally accurate and equally prone to errors across all groups.
 This can be assessed by comparing the differences in each group’s TPR and FPR from